nickassafkirk/Cartel-Coffee/README.md

 ---

 ### Images
-Images are used in several ways on the site.
+Images are used in several instances on the site to act as strong visual cues and to break-up and add additional context to sections text.

 **Carousel Images:** Eye catching images are used on the homepage carousel to clearly indicate the businesses key activities.
 These are chosen to encourage users to understand the purpose of the business as soon as they land on the homepage.
 The carousel images are also chosen to display the business's physical location to show new users what to expect when they visit the store.